Bankruptcy may be a wise choice for some New Yorkers

 Many people in New York and elsewhere have struggled to keep up with payments on credit cards or medical bills.
 Often they will refuse to consider Chapter 7 or Chapter 13 bankruptcy because of the perceived stigma attached to these types of debt relief.
 While their concerns are not wholly unjustified, there are actually times when bankruptcy and the consequent hit on one’s credit rating is a valid method of debt relief.

-In cases where people are struggling to recover from severe medical conditions, job losses or other factors beyond their control, bankruptcy may be a sensible option that allows debtors to move forward with rebuilding their financial stability and security.
-However, a complete assessment of debts versus assets and attempts to negotiate remain key componenets of successful bankruptcy.
+In cases where people are struggling to recover from severe medical conditions, job losses, or other factors beyond their control, bankruptcy may be a sensible option that allows debtors to move forward with rebuilding their financial stability and security.
+However, a complete assessment of debts versus assets and attempts to negotiate remain key components of successful bankruptcy.